isar/isar/docs/docs/indexes.md

 | <mark>**60**</mark>  | <mark>**6**</mark> |
 | <mark>**650**</mark> | <mark>**8**</mark> |

 Now the query can be executed a lot faster.
-The executer can directly jump to the last three index rows and find the corresponding objects by their id.
+The executor can directly jump to the last three index rows and find the corresponding objects by their id.

 ### Sorting